Arnold45202/MyPortfolio/README.md

 ## Overview

-This portfolio showcases my skills, projects, and a bit about myself.
-It was created using React, making it easy to maintain and customize.
+This portfolio was created for me to farmlise with React and to showcase my skills, projects, and a bit about myself.

 ## How to Run